cloudfoundry/stratos/website/docs/developer/frontend.md

 ## Set up Dependencies

 * Set up a Stratos backend - The frontend cannot run without a backend.
 Both backend and frontend exist in this same repo.
   * Don't need to make changes to the backend code?
-To set up a backend run through the [deploy section](https://github.com/cloudfoundry/stratos/blob/master/deploy/README.md), choose a deployment method and bring one up.
+To set up a backend run through the [deploy section](../deploy/overview), choose a deployment method and bring one up.
 These deployments will bring up the entire backend, including api service and database along with a V2 frontend.
   * Need to make changes to the backend code?
-Follow the below [Backend Development](#Backend-Development) set up guide
+Follow the [Backend Development](backend) set up guide
 * Install [NodeJs](https://nodejs.org) (minimum node version 12.13.0)
 * Install [Angular CLI](https://cli.angular.io/) - `npm install -g @angular/cli`